s33dunda/blog/docs/index.md

 !!! quote "Dictionary Entry"

     ??? abstract "_Dunda_ /ˈdʌndə/"

         _noun_

         1. A surname, pronounced "Done-Duh"

-    2. One who gives deeply philosophical and nuanced takes around how SRE, DevOps, and Platform Engineering are totally not the same thing.
+        2. One who gives deeply philosophical and nuanced takes around how SRE, DevOps, and Platform

+            Engineering are totally not the same thing.

         3. One who is triggering

-    4. An Oaf
+        4. Delusionally grandiose; quixotic

         _adjective_

         5. Sarcastic, often in a way that is both amusing and slightly unsettling.

-!!! example "Usage"
+        ??? example "Usage"

             "I tried to explain the difference between DevOps and Platform Engineering, but then a total Dunda showed up and made it way more complicated than it needed to be."

 Here you'll find stuff an idiot human writes about before the robots took over.